cfengine/documentation/manuals/enterprise-reporting/reporting-architecture.markdown

 `ps -e` should list processes 'cf-hub', 'httpd' and 'mongod'

-If that is not the case, run
+If that is not the case, run:

+    $ rm -f /var/cfengine/state/mongod.lock
-    /var/cfengine/bin/cf-twin -Kv > cfout.log
+    $ /var/cfengine/bin/cf-execd -Ov > cfout.log

 * check the CFEngine output